 10 of 10

-That special ham needs only be warmed before serving, but by putting it on the rotisserie you have the opportunity to add flavor and to let the heat of the grill form that perfect sugar crust.
-This is so much better than any honey baked ham.
+You can get away with simply warming up your ham before serving, but by putting it on the rotisserie you have the opportunity to add flavor and let the heat of the grill form a perfect sugar crust.